 2. Creating Custom Exceptions

 Custom exceptions allow you to define your own exception types that better represent specific errors in your application.
-To create a custom exception, you need to derive a class from the Exception
+To create a custom exception, you need to derive a class from the Exception class.

 using System;public class CustomException : Exception{public CustomException() { }public CustomException(string message) : base(message) { }public CustomException(string message, Exception innerException): base(message, innerException) { }}